 condition of the leather steering wheel on the Princess and look for cracks

-dash insert for chipped varnish (especially around the radio aperture) and
+wooden dash insert for chipped varnish (especially around the radio

-fading.
-Replacement door panels and seats are scarce now so tatty ones are
+aperture) and fading.
+Replacement door panels and seats are scarce now so

-best avoided.
-Check the roof lining for signs of damage and sagging which
+tatty ones are best avoided.
+Check the roof lining for signs of damage and

-is more prominent in cold weather as again itís a skilled job to replace
+sagging which is more prominent in cold weather as again itís a skilled job

-it.
-The Ambassador Vanden Plas has a moulded roof lining panel which can be
+to replace it.
+The Ambassador Vanden Plas has a moulded roof lining panel

-well and pull them back on both sides and feel for any wet or dampness
+and pull them back on both sides and feel for any wet or dampness here;

-here; thereís a large sponge-like sound deadening pad below the carpet
+thereís a large sponge-like sound deadening pad below the carpet which

-which absorbs water very well, press on it and see if it squelches.
-If it
+absorbs water very well, press on it and see if it squelches.
+If it is wet

-is wet then it is highly likely that the windscreen rubber has perished and
+then it is highly likely that the windscreen rubber has perished and water

 Under The Bonnet.